 10 Apr More Agile Than “Agile”

-Agile Information Technology (IT) promises to deliver automated capabilities to users more quickly, and to a great extent, has achieved this.
+Agile Information Technology (IT) promises to deliver automated capabilities to users more quickly, and, to a great extent, has achieved this.
 But to many, IT stands for Ivory Tower, and, other than the privileged few, most people in businesses are on their own unless their needs are shared by enough others that the potential benefits justify the cost of IT.

-Is it possible to deliver new automated capabilities to users quicker, more effectively meeting their needs?
-Is it possible to meet the diverse needs of users with many different perspectives and backgrounds without the long and painful “change request” and project cycles that have historically smudged IT reputation?
+Is it possible to deliver new automated capabilities to users faster, more effectively meeting their needs?
+Is it possible to meet the diverse needs of users with many different perspectives and backgrounds without the long and painful “change request” and project cycles that have historically smudged IT’s reputation?
 Now that we are beginning to overcome the excessive failure rate of legacy IT project methods by using agile methods, what is next?
 The DevOps philosophy of full business stakeholder participation in IT projects has been very beneficial.
 But the business world is poised to surpass agile methodologies with new paradigms: Self-Service and the Citizen Developer.